 For those who want the best of both worlds, the popular Glenwood Canyon Half-Day is the way to go.
 It gives you a good dose of adrenaline and then a relaxing scenic adventure through the rest of Glenwood Canyon.

 Wherever you look, you are surrounded by natural beauty in Glenwood Springs.
 One of the true jewels in the area is Glenwood Canyon and the Colorado River that flows through it.
 People come from the surrounding areas, as well as from all over the world, to experience the magnificent views, the world-class whitewater, and the tranquility that can be found in the canyon.

-The people at Defiance Rafting feel fortunate to be able to share their knowledge of the area, their experience running the river, and the passion that comes with doing something that you love – in the place that you love.
+The crew at Defiance Rafting feels fortunate to be able to share their knowledge of the area, their experience running the river, and the passion that comes with doing something that you love – in the place that you love.
 That passion and knowledge are passed on to those who want to come and share the experience with those at Defiance Rafting.